vatpac-technology/sops/docs/terminal/sydney.md

 There are no *standard assignable headings* for departures on the **BK (RADAR) SID**, although in almost all cases, **H310** will be suitable.

 ##### Arrivals
 IFR arrivals will be cleared direct to the IAF and handed to SBA assigned `A030`.
-[Heads up coordination](../controller-skills/coordination.md#heads-up) is required for these aircraft.
+[Heads-up coordination](../controller-skills/coordination.md#heads-up) is required for these aircraft.

 #### Between SYC and TCU
 Standard [Radar to TCU](../controller-skills/coordination.md#radar-position-tcu-controllers) coordination for each aircraft transiting between Class G and CTA (or vice versa).